Celtic Room, Conor O’Neill’s

 Three of the four Directors with expiring terms elect to renew their term.

-The slate to be presented to the MSAA general membership at the February 2015 MSAA Annual Meeting for election to the Board of Directors for terms expiring January 2017 is as follows:
+The slate to be presented to the MSAA general membership at the February 2015 MSAA Annual Meeting for election to the Board of Directors for terms expiring at the end of January 2018 is as follows:

 1. Alan Freedman